facebook/react-native-website/docs/getting-started.md

 #### 2. Install the Android SDK

 Android Studio installs the latest Android SDK by default.
-Building a React Native app with native code, however, requires the `Android 6.0 (Marshmallow)` SDK in particular.
 Additional Android SDKs can be installed through the SDK Manager in Android Studio.

 The SDK Manager can be accessed from the "Welcome to Android Studio" screen.
 Click on "Configure", then select "SDK Manager".